 - Parsley – I strongly suggest using fresh parsley for making Portuguese tomato rice.

-- Rice – since I cannot find carolino rice anywhere in Stockholm, I use long-grain rice like basmati because it does not release too much starch in the mixing (and cooking process).
+- Rice – since I cannot find carolino rice anywhere in Stockholm, I use long-grain rice like basmati because it only releases a little starch in cooking (compared to other short-grain varieties).

 Preparation